Getting Ready: 3 Practical ways to prepare your children for the New Year

 A few steps to consider when helping your child create goals:

 • Let your child choose his/her goal: As a mom, I know the goals I would like my fellas to work on, but that doesn’t help them.
 Instead, I ask questions to guide them to work on the goals that matter to them.
 Questions like: What would you like to accomplish this year?; What is an area you would like to improve?; What is one thing you would like to be able to do by the end of the year?

 • Talk about why this goal matters: Why does this goal matter to your kid?
 Will it help others?

-• Set a reward: How will you celebrate when you achieve the goal.
+• Set a reward: How will you celebrate when you achieve the goal?
 Teaching children how to celebrate their success is important.
 Pick celebrations along the way to encourage your child to stay the course, especially when your child has overcome a big hurdle.

 Once you have worked on your goals as a family, put the goals where they can be seen.
 Using vision boards are an excellent way to keep the goals in front of everyone.
 Spend time each month reviewing the goals.
 Discuss any progress, challenges, and accomplishment toward the goal.